Image credit: ProbablyNot

 Alainx did a great job over the last couple of months, overhauling our existing system for containers.
 This new system uses a Resident Evil-like 2-dimensional modular approach, allowing things like containers on child objects, multiple containers per object, and more.
 The system also adds functionality for things like wearables (clothing) for mobs.
 The system is server authoritative, which should be robust when protecting against cheating.
 This new system flushed out some lingering inventory-related bugs as well.

 BroodjeKipcorn improved the atmospheric loop performance, drastically reducing the CPU time and memory allocations needed to run it.

 John cleaned up many more models this month.

 Konstatin made a nice new texture for the station AI.
 You probably recognize her.

 ProbablyNot is back to being this month’s cover artist.

 To kick off this new year, we are finally launching a means to support the development of this game via donations.
-We have launched a Patreon, SubscribeStar, and even a multi-chain crypto wallet + .crypto domain (SpaceStation3D.crypto) which accepts multiple cryptocurrencies, see the full list of accepted cryptos at the bottom of this page or at the top of our contribute page.
+We have launched a Patreon, subscribing would help us a ton!

 The money gathered from our donations will primarily be used for paying technical bounties which we will launch once we have received adequate initial funds.
 Eventually, the donations will also be used to help cover any costs to continue developing & hosting this game (like paying to host servers).